 Featured Tuscany Cooking Vacation and Wine Tour

-We’re featuring one of our newer itineraries today, a cooking vacation in Tuscany that we think is a perfect mix of time in the kitchen, time exploring the local wineries, and time enjoying all Tuscany has to offer.
+We’re featuring one of our favorite itineraries today, a cooking vacation in Tuscany that we think is a perfect mix of time in the kitchen, time exploring the local wineries, and time enjoying all Tuscany has to offer.
 It’s called Antinori’s Noble Tuscany—yes, THAT Antinori, one of the world’s most famed wine-producing families—and here are a few key reasons we think it’s one of our best itineraries!

 Reason number one: the cooking classes!
 The Fonte de’ Medici, your home during your cooking vacation, partnered with the Michelin-star restaurant Osteria di Passignano and KitchenAid to build a wonderful teaching kitchen for the cooking classes.
 The young chefs are passionate about teaching their students, whether novices or seasoned chefs, about the fresh flavors, age-old traditions, and new trends in Tuscan cuisine.
 It doesn’t hurt that the kitchen is on the beautiful Fonte de’ Medici estate, overlooking the famed Tignanello and Solaia vineyards!